swiifu/swiifu/README.md

-Outside of work, I'm interested in following the developments of tech, and I help coaches make more revenue through online sales (Cash Collected > $250,000k and counting).
+Outside of work, I'm interested in following the developments of tech, and I help coaches make more revenue through online sales (cash collected $250k+ and counting).

 **Connect with me!**